everydayhero/omniauth-passport/README.md

 The typical convention for key / secret pairs is storing them in an environment variable.
 Lots of tools (e.g. POW and Procfile) will source an environment file before loading which is a great place to put the environment variables.

-Currently we are returning the users `name`, `email` and `uid`.
+Currently we are returning the user's `name`, `email` and `uid`.

-For more information on hooking up omniauth checkout the README at: https://github.com/intridea/omniauth
+For more information on hooking up omniauth check out the README at: https://github.com/intridea/omniauth